Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/5-communication.md

-## 'E. Stability of Time-delayed Humanoid Robot Teleoperation'
+## E. Stability of Time-delayed Humanoid Robot Teleoperation

 Passivity and stability are related as a result of considering the expression of the stored energy as a Lyapunov function <d-cite key="Niemeyer_JOE1991"></d-cite>.
 If the $n$-port corresponding to the communication channel is simply determined by a delay, then it can be demonstrated that a pure delay introduces power~<d-cite key="Anderson_TAC1989"></d-cite>.